Success Stories

 When the offers started to come in, an experienced private equity firm with national presence posted the highest initial bid.
 They were willing to secure the employees’ jobs for a short period of time, and Amanda proceeded to close the transaction several months later.

 We put her investment and retirement plan to work, and set aside ample cash for Amanda to pay tax on the transaction.
-The rest was invested according to plan, and we continue to convert her retirement savings to Roth accounts in years Amanda remains in the lower tax brackets.
+The rest was invested according to plan, and we continue to convert her retirement savings to Roth accounts in years Amanda remains in lower tax brackets.

 "*" indicates required fields